For many people, building long-term wealth often boils down to a questions of real estate vs. stock markets.

 The Case for Stock Markets

-Stock market investments can be remarkably easy.
+Stock market investments can be straightforward for investors of any skill level.
 Just about anyone can choose their preferred stock broker and begin setting aside money each month for investments.

 This can be as passive a process as putting $100 every month into a Vanguard ETF, for example, and letting that portfolio appreciate.